 As the population in Brunswick County increases, so does the demand for service on the Sheriff’s Office.
 The use of citizen volunteers assists the Sheriff’s Office in the meeting of these demands and, as the demand continues to grow, so will the need for active citizen participation.

-During fiscal year 2016-2017, the Sheriff’s Office volunteers provided over 34,000 hours of service, which resulted in an estimated financial benefit of $969,367.00 to the citizens of Brunswick County.
+During the 2019 calendar year, 315 volunteers contributed 36,878 hours of service, which resulted in an estimated financial benefit of $1,032,584 to the citizens of Brunswick County.
 Without the assistance and service of our volunteers, we would be hard-pressed to accomplish all that we do in service to Brunswick County.

 Are you ready to bring your knowledge, skills, abilities and interests to assist the Brunswick County Sheriff’s Office?
 If you are interested in becoming an Brunswick County Sheriff’s Office volunteer and would like to join a great group of men and women, please complete the application below, or you can print, complete, and mail the volunteer application in.